aws-samples/aws-secure-environment-accelerator/docs/installation/v150-Upgrade.md

   - Ensure the value of `account-name` for the Organization Management account matches the actual account name of the Organization management account (the account key is generally either `management` or `master`).

   - we recommend you change your `rdgw-instance-type` and `rsyslog-instance-type` from t2._ to t3._ (they will auto-replace on the next instance refresh) (Optional)
+  - optionally remove the `"API_GW_EXECUTION_LOGGING_ENABLED"` config rule throughout, as it overlaps with an identical Security Hub config rule.
-  - the DDB tables (`PBMMAccel-cidr-vpc-assign` and `PBMMAccel-cidr-subnet-assign`) can be populated with your EXISTING utilized CIDR ranges using the upgrade script _after_ the upgrade is complete.
+  - the DynamoDB tables (`PBMMAccel-cidr-vpc-assign` and `PBMMAccel-cidr-subnet-assign`) can be populated with your EXISTING utilized CIDR ranges using the upgrade script _after_ the upgrade is complete.
 If you want to dynamically assign CIDR ranges for new VPC's, you need to add a new `cidr-pools` section to your config file.
 This new section of the config file should not be added during an upgrade.
-    - this populates a third new DDB table named `PBMMAccel-cidr-pool` which stores CIDR ranges to select from for new CIDR assignments.
-This table works together with the other two DDB tables to track, assign and maintain non-overlapping CIDR ranges based on a pool name and region.
+    - this populates a third new DynamoDB table named `PBMMAccel-cidr-pool` which stores CIDR ranges to select from for new CIDR assignments.
+This table works together with the other two DynamoDB tables to track, assign and maintain non-overlapping CIDR ranges based on a pool name and region.
   - the new example config files also introduced several new internally resolvable variables (`${CONFIG::OU_NAME}` and `${CONFIG::VPC_NAME}`), which when used thoughtfully along with the new dynamic CIDR feature, enables multi-part config file customers to define the VPCs for multiple OU's in a single shared nested config file.
 These new variables should be ignored during an upgrade.
   - the accelerator supports 3 types of CIDR ranges `provided`, `lookup`, and `dynamic`.
 The upgrade script sets the `cidr-src` to `provided`, meaning it uses the CIDR ranges provided in the config file, as per the previous release.
 The upgrade script also adds the additional required fields (`pool` and `size`) to every CIDR range defined in the config file to leverage the `lookup` type, but when set to `provided` these fields are NOT required and could be removed.
 They were added by the script for the sole purpose of making it easy to switch from `provided` to `lookup` in future.
 Once a customer switches to `lookup`, the `cidr\value` field is no longer used and can be removed from the config file.
 The `cidr-src` for should remain set at `provided` during upgrade.
   - New description fields have been added to the config file to help provide context to certain objects.
 These will be used by a future GUI that is under development, and serve no functional purpose at this time.
 Customers can alter this text as they please.